serverpod/serverpod_docs/docs/06-concepts/02-models.md

 ### copyWith

-The `copyWith` method allows for efficient object copying with selective field updates and is available on all generated `class`es.
+The `copyWith` method allows for efficient object copying with selective field updates and is available on all generated classes.
 Here's how it operates:

 ```dart
 var john = User(name: 'John Doe', age: 25);